Leningrad Nuclear Power Plant: Leningrad II Nuclear Power Plant

 In December 2019, Leningrad II-1 was integrated into the district heating system of Sosnovy Bor and the local industrial park, replacing the heating capacity of the closed RBMK-1000 units.
 The thermal output is 3200 MW.

 On 25 October 2008, Saint Petersburg Atomenergoproekt began concreting the foundation plate of the reactor building of the Leningrad Nuclear Power Plant II, Unit 1.
 The cost of the project was estimated at almost 70 billion Russian rubles (about $3 billion US dollars at the time).
 A construction licence was issued on 22 July 2009.
-In October 2018, Leningrad II-1 started commercial operation, and Leningrad II-2 was scheduled for the start of commercial operation in 2021.
-Leningrad II unit 2 entered commercial operation on March 22, 2021.
-Leningrad II-3 and II-4 are planned, but construction has not yet started.
-Once complete, all four nuclear reactors are estimated to have an annual electricity output of 32.8 million kWh.
-Each reactor is also estimated to generate approximately 9.17PJ/yr of district heating.